oobaretin/broadway-hair-braiding/README.md

-# Niki's African Hair Braiding - Professional Hair Braiding Website
+# Magic Braiding - Professional Hair Braiding Website

-A modern, professional website for Niki's African Hair Braiding, a hair braiding salon in Katy, Texas.
+A modern, professional website for Magic Braiding, a hair braiding salon in Richmond, Texas.
 Built with Next.js 14, TypeScript, and Tailwind CSS for optimal performance and user experience.

 ## 🚀 Features